carbon-language/carbon-lang/docs/project/goals.md

   consistently avoid making mistakes for an extended amount of time.

 **Support tooling at every layer of the developer experience, including IDEs.**
-The design and implementation of Carbon should facilitate both the ease of producing such tools and their effectiveness.
-Syntax and textual structures that are difficult to recognize and mechanically change without losing meaning should be avoided.
+The design and implementation of Carbon should make it easy to create such tools and make them effective.
+Carbon should avoid syntax and textual structures that are difficult to recognize and mechanically change without losing meaning.

 **Support software outside of the primary use cases well.** There are surprisingly high costs for engineers to switch languages.
 Even when the primary